Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/procedural/distorted_noise.rst

+.. _bpy.types.DistortedNoiseTexture:

 ***************
 Distorted Noise
 ***************

+*Distortion Noise* takes the option that you pick from *Noise Basis* and filters it, to create hybrid pattern.
+It is often used for grunge but is also very complex and versatile.

 .. figure:: /images/render_blender-render_textures_procedural_distorted-noise.png

    Distorted Noise Texture Panels.

-*Distortion Noise* takes the option that you pick from *Noise Basis* and filters it, to create hybrid pattern.

-Often used for
-   Grunge, very complex and versatile.
-Result(s)
-   Intensity.

 Options